HL7/bulk-data/input/pagecontent/authorization.md

 #### 3. Obtain an access token

-The client then calls the SMART authentication server's "token endpoint" using the one-time use authentication JWT as its authentication mechanism:
+The client then calls the FHIR authorization server's "token endpoint" using the one-time use authentication JWT as its authentication mechanism: